pdeubel/beachvolleyball-tracker/README.md

 - TODO: Heroku setup instructions

+#### HTTPS certificate

+Generate a certificate by running `openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365`, and pressing enter for everything (since we use it for development only the settings are irrelevant).
+Now you only have to confirm once in the browser that you trust this self-signed certificate, when opening the application in the browser.

 ## Environment Variables

 The following environment variables must be defined, where the application is run: